ircam-ismm/dotpi/troubleshooting.md

 If the internet connection is established during the installation process, it may be long, but it could recover.

-### New major Debian version
+### New major version of Debian

-If a major release of Raspberry Pi OS happened recently, a things may break due to a new version of the underlying Debian OS:
+If a major release of Raspberry Pi OS happened recently, things may break due to a new version of the underlying Debian OS:

 - the certificates are not valid yet, due to certificates not already approved
 - the downloads may fail, because of the mirrors not already updated